 Communication

-Effective communication with county or city officials and the public is essential for building and maintaining support for a program and preventing problems caused by miscommunication.
-Although roadside managers are busy and handle many responsibilities as part of their job, regularly investing time in communication can pay dividends in helping a program succeed.
+Communication thompsbbEffective communication with county or city officials and the public is essential for building and maintaining support for a roadside vegetation management program.
+Although roadside managers are busy with many responsibilities, regularly investing time in communication can pay dividends toward helping a program succeed.

-No matter who you are interacting with, best practices include:
+No matter who you are interacting with, best practices include

-• Being available and approachable to anyone seeking information or assistance.
+- being available and approachable to anyone seeking information or assistance;

-• Promptly addressing complaints, concerns, and questions.
+- promptly addressing complaints, concerns, and questions; and

 Specific strategies for communicating well with different stakeholders are presented below.
 The amount of publicity used to promote a roadside program can vary by county or city.
 A low-key approach might yield better results depending on local dynamics.